tytydraco/yessleep/out/My_neighbor_always_had_the_best_Halloween_decorations_One_of_them_seemed_a_little_too_real.md

 “I’m ok,” I said.
 I looked up to the roof, where Skinny John sat like before, gazing into my window.

-Mike followed my eyes.
+Mike followed my eyes and put his arm around me in a comforting embrace.
 “I didn’t want to scare you before, when you asked.
 But they really do scare off the baddies.
 The Bog Witch could tell some crazy stories.”

 “It’s real,” I whispered.
 “It’s all real.”
 He nodded.